-1. My name is Lucy Bates.
+- 1. My name is Lucy Bates.
 I graduated with a Bachelor of Arts (with Honors) in Experimental Psychology from Oriel College at the University of Oxford in 2000.
 I earned a Master's of Science in Human Biology from the Institute of Biological Anthropology, University of Oxford in 2001 and earned a Ph.D. in Evolutionary Biology from the University of St. Andrews in 2005.
-As of January 2016, I am a Daphne Jackson Trust Postdoctoral Research Fellow at the School of Psychology, University of Sussex, studying culture in elephants.
-I currently reside in Paris, France.

-I submit this affidavit in support of Petitioner The Nonhuman Rights Project, Inc. (NhRP) for a writ of habeas corpus on behalf of the captive elephants listed above.
-I am a nonparty to this proceeding.

-3. I study the evolution of cognition and social behavior, and my research focuses on the evolution of cognitive skills which allow social mammals to thrive in close-knit groups.
+From January 2016 to December 2017, I was a Daphne Jackson Trust Postdoctoral Research Fellow at the School of Psychology, University of Sussex, studying culture in elephants.
+As of January 2018 I have held the title of Visiting Research Fellow at Sussex, and since September 2019 have been additionally employed as an Associate Lecturer within the School of Psychology and Counselling of the Open University.
+I currently reside in Paris, France. - 2.
+I submit this affidavit in support of Petitioner The Nonhuman Rights Project, Inc. (NhRP) for a writ of habeas corpus on behalf of the captive elephant listed above.
+I am a nonparty to this proceeding. - 3.
+I study the evolution of cognition and social behavior, and my research focuses on the evolution of cognitive skills which allow social mammals to thrive in close-knit groups.
 My research has focused on the social and cognitive skills of African elephants since 2005, when I became a Leverhulme Trust Post-Doctoral Research Fellow at the University of St. Andrews.
-I was an Honorary Research Associate at the University of St. Andrews from 2008 - 2016, and since January 2016 I have been employed as a Daphne Jackson Research Fellow at the School of Psychology, University of Sussex.
-4. I have been studying elephant cognition and social behaviour for eleven years, since 2005.
-During this time, I have worked with the world's pre-eminent elephant biologists, most of whom are also submitting affidavits in this matter, and spent months observing wild African elephants in both Kenya and South Africa, working in collaboration with the Amboseli Trust for Elephants, Elephant Voices, and Save the Elephants.
-In order to be more efficient, my colleagues and I agreed that I would draft the main affidavit, which I would circulate to my colleagues for them to add or delete anything they believed was appropriate.
+I was an Honorary Research Associate at the University of St. Andrews from 2008